wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/authors/admin/_index.md

 bio: Junke Wang leads the LENS Lab at SCUT, working on optoelectronic devices for energy and light technologies.

 interests:
-  - Perovskite optoelectronics
+  - Perovskite and emerging semiconductors
   - Multijunction photovoltaics
   - Thin-film processing and fabrication
   - Interface engineering and device physics
-  - Device stability
+  - Operational stability
+  - Light-energy conversion

 education:
   courses: